-ICA Baltimore presents Baltimore public artist Graham Coreil-Allen's SiteLines, a multimedia collection of online videos, experimental walking tours and an immersive art installation at Current Space featuring banners, photography, typography and cartography derived from nearby invisible public spaces.
+SiteLines is a multimedia collection of online videos, experimental walking tours, and an immersive art installation featuring banners, photography, typography, and cartography derived from nearby invisible public spaces.

-Videos from these walks will be incorporated into a larger installation of banners, photography, typography, found object sculptures and a gallery-size map at Baltimore’s Current Space, opening on April 24.
-During the course of the three week exhibition, Coreil-Allen will also lead three walking tours in collaboration with additional artists working in the surrounding Bromo Tower Arts & Entertainment District.
+Videos from these walks will be incorporated into a larger installation of banners, photography, typography, found object sculptures, and a gallery-sized map.
+During the course of the three-week exhibition, Coreil-Allen will also lead three walking tours in collaboration with additional artists working in the surrounding Bromo Tower Arts & Entertainment District.
 All tours are free and open to the public.

 Graham Coreil-Allen is a Baltimore-based public artist and organizer working to make cities more inclusive and livable through public art, radical walking tours, and civic engagement.
 Coreil-Allen received his MFA from Maryland Institute College of Art and has created projects for numerous spaces, places, and events including the The Deitch/Creative Time Art Parade, Eyebeam, openhouseNY, Washington Project for the Arts, Arlington Art Center, VistArts, Artscape, Transmodern Festival, Current Space, RedLine, Arlington Public Art, Baltimore City, and the US Pavilion at the 13th International Venice Architecture Biennale.